ipfabric/docs/docs/IP_Fabric_API/index.md

   - Example: `"filters": {"vendor":["like","cisco"],"family":["eq","lap"],"reload":["color","eq","0"]}`
 - `pagination` -- (Recommended) Specifies the pagination and response limits.
   - Example: `{"limit":1000,"start":0}`
-  - It is currently recommended querying 1,000 rows or fewer at a time.
+  - It is currently recommended to query 1,000 rows or fewer at a time.
 - `snapshot` -- Specify snapshot ID or use: `$last`, `$prev` , `$lastlocked`
   - Note: some tables (i.e. settings) do not allow the `snapshot` parameter.